Sanika Kulkarni

 About

-My DPhil project focuses on exploring the effects of the drug Losartan on cognitive markers of mental illness.
-Losartan is an antihypertensive medication, used to lower blood pressure, but it is thought to have an effect on learning and memory which are important for treatments like cognitive behavioural therapy.
+As part of my DPhil, I am undertaking experimental medicine projects and analyses of large-cohort datasets.
+The experimental medicine projects focus on exploring the effects of an angiotensin II receptor blocker drug on cognition and reward processing.
+This drug is an antihypertensive medication, used to lower blood pressure, but it is thought to have an effect on learning and memory which are important for treatments like cognitive behavioural therapy.
 My research interests are to look at depression and anhedonia and enhancing the effectiveness of psychological treatments.
+The large cohort data analyses are focused on looking at effects of renin-angiotensin system-modulating drugs on longterm depression and anhedonia.

 Bio